plone/plone.app.caching/README.txt

-* *Caching operation mappings*, where caching rulesets (hints about views and resources used for caching purposes) can be associated with caching operations (which either intercept a request to return a cached response, or mutates a response to add cache control headers).
+* *Caching operation mappings*, where caching rulesets (hints about views and resources used for caching purposes) can be associated with caching operations (which either intercept a request to return a cached response, or modifies a response to add cache control headers).
 This is also where rulesets for legacy page templates (created through the web or the portal_skins tool) are configured.
 * *Detailed settings*, where you can configure parameters for individual